VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/privacy.md

 ---

-The [Awesome Privacy](https://github.com/pluja/awesome-privacy) list on GitHub may prove useful for find alternative tools that aren't creepy.
+The [Awesome Privacy](https://github.com/pluja/awesome-privacy) list on GitHub may prove useful for find alternative tools that aren't creepy, unlike [M$ Office which is starting to detect "employees colluding"](https://pupuweb.com/mc387035-microsoft-purview-additional-classifiers-communication-compliance-preview/) even.